 Social distancing at home

-Practise good hygiene habits at all times.
+Practise good hygiene habits .
 You can reduce the spread of germs by ensuring proper cough and sneezing habits.

 Regularly disinfect surfaces that are in frequent contact with people, such as tables, kitchen benches and door handles.
 You can also increase ventilation in your home by opening windows or adjusting air conditioning